INSA-5ISS-safe-city-for-cyclists/android-app/SPECIFICATIONS.md

 [x] Use current position as start if available when choosing destination [x] On click show a modal to ask "route from" or "route to"

-## Navigation mode

-[] Enter navigation mode if route from gps position
-[] Follow gps direction in navigation
-[] Hide line after gps
-[] Hide search bar on navigation
-[] Show turn instructions when navigating
-[] Press back or a button to exit navigation
-[] Show confirmation when exiting navigation
-[] Dynamic rerouting when going out of the route

 ## ESP connection

 [x] Connect to the ESP in BLE